 “You talk a lot of talk,” Carl growled at the executive, taking a threatening step forward, “for someone who was sobbin’ out the warehouse locations just a day ago.”

 “No, Mr. Etoile has a point,” Francis said.
 “We don’t know if the Manipulator responsible is actually Omicron.
 We don’t even know if the perp is actually a Manipulator.
-Manipulating a human being to this degree is unheard of it.
+Manipulating a living being to this degree is unheard of it.
 We could be dealing with a Specialist.”

 Allen frowned, and he looked over to find Carl frowning too.
 So was Cadence.

-Francis was knowledgeable when it came to people and law, but when it came to things like vitae and conducting types, he always referred to an advisor or a consultant.
+Francis was knowledgeable when it came to people and law, but when it came to things like vitae and conducting-types, he always referred to an advisor or a consultant.
 Where was all this coming from?
 Something wasn’t right here.